VedantKh/personal/src/routes/writings/social-media.md

 title: Leaving social media
 date: '2025-03-19'
 highlight: yes
+description: Social media is sugar water for the brain.
+Makes your vegetables taste worse.
 ---

 I’m not on twitter, or any social media.
 I’ve cut off Netflix completely.
 I just keep a linkedin as a resume.
 This always surprises a lot of people.